phax/ph-pdf-layout/README.md

 # Maven usage

-Add the following to your pom.xml to use this artifact, replacing `x.y.z` with the real version nunber:
+Add the following to your pom.xml to use this artifact, replacing `x.y.z` with the real version number:

 ```xml
 <dependency>